Continue reading below for the full job description or click the Download PDF button for the full job description.

 Board of Directors

-The President & CEO serves as a strategic leader that inspires the agency employees to achieve their purpose and advance the mission and vision of the organization.
-The President & CEO oversees and/or directs all corporate operations, which includes implementation and administration of agency contracts, strategic planning, programs, and policies.
-The President & CEO is responsible for the overall management of Ability360, encompassing fiscal and personnel management, executive leadership, community relations, donor relations, fundraising, and grant funding, as well as, ensuring that the mission and resources reflect changing community needs.
-The President & CEO monitors programs for efficiency and effectiveness and ensures a high-level performance and outcomes on all agency contracts and services.
+The President & CEO serves as a strategic leader that inspires the agency employees to achieve their purpose, and advance the organization’s mission and vision.
+The President & CEO oversees and/or directs all corporate operations including implementation and administration of agency contracts, strategic planning, programs and policies.
+The President & CEO is responsible for the overall management of Ability360 encompassing fiscal and personnel management, executive leadership, community relations, donor relations, fundraising, grant funding and ensuring that the mission and resources reflect changing community needs.
+The President & CEO monitors programs for efficiency and effectiveness, and ensures a high-level performance and outcome on all agency contracts and services.

-Ability360 is entering an exciting phase of development and is looking for a dynamic leader who understands how to lead an organization through growth and transformation.
-The organization has established itself as a leading nonprofit agency (501c3) and is one of the largest of five independent living centers in Arizona and has gained national and international recognition.
-Ability 360 offers and promotes a range of programs and services designed to empower people with disabilities to take personal responsibility so they may achieve or continue independent lifestyles within the community.
+Ability360 is entering an exciting phase of development and is looking for a dynamic and innovative leader who excels at guiding an organization through growth and transformation and serving as the voice and public-facing representative of the organization.
+The organization has established itself as a leading nonprofit agency (501c3), is one of the largest of five independent living centers in Arizona and has gained national and international recognition.
+Ability360 offers and promotes a range of programs and services designed to empower people with disabilities to take personal responsibility to achieve or continue independent lifestyles within the community.

-Ability360’s budget is $48.5 million and employs over 135 full-time staff members, more than 1,850 home care workers, and utilizes hundreds of volunteers at its Sports & Fitness Center.
-Ability360 has offices in Phoenix, Gilbert/Mesa, Glendale, Coolidge, and Tucson.
+Ability360’s budget is $48.5 million.
+The organization employs over 135 full-time staff members, more than 1,850 home care workers and utilizes hundreds of volunteers at its Sports & Fitness Center.
+Ability360 has offices in Phoenix, Gilbert/Mesa, Glendale, Coolidge and Tucson.